getyoti/yoti-dotnet-sdk/docs/PROFILE.md

 ![alt text](login_flow.png "Login flow")

-Yoti also allows you to enable user details verification from your mobile app by means of the Android (TBA) and iOS (TBA) SDKs.
+Yoti also allows you to enable user details verification from your mobile app by means of the [Android](https://github.com/getyoti/android-sdk-button) and [iOS](https://github.com/getyoti/ios-sdk-button) SDKs.
 In that scenario, your Yoti-enabled mobile app is playing both the role of the browser and the Yoti app.
 By the way, your back-end doesn't need to handle these cases in a significantly different way.
 You might just decide to handle the `User-Agent` header in order to provide different responses for web and mobile clients.

 ## Profile Retrieval